Decision-making with distorted memory: Escaping the trap of past experience: Introduction

 The main focus of the present paper is to extend the single-agent work of \cite{rosemary} to the case where the utility distributions for the two choices, are different.
 This is important, because in this generalization the agent faces the risk of becoming trapped in the worse choice, in the sense of expected long-term returns.
 We here investigate how different levels of noise affect the decision-making process and we show that, for exponential distributions, there is an optimal value of noise, such that the agent can always escape the trapping pitfall and make the choice that maximizes its returns.
 As in \cite{rosemary}, this work involves a single agent, so we can use a mapping between the discrete-time decision model and a random walker with a particular kind of memory.
 Note that non-Markovian processes are interesting in themselves from a statistical physics point of view; for examples of how different forms of memory affect the long-term behaviour see \cite{hanggi, volkov, metzler, cressoni, kenkre, serva}.
 Indeed, there is a link between a simplified version of our model and the well-known elephant random walk \cite{schutz}; as we explain later, both are mathematically P\'olya urns \cite{polya} with the distinction that in our case there is a non-linear dependence on previous steps.
+Other work exploring the connections between P\'olya urns and reinforcement mechanisms in economics can be found in \cite{Bouchaud2021}.
+In particular, such models help highlight the importance of ergodicity-breaking, which is related to the distinction between ensemble averages and averages over trajectories.

 Our work is organized in the following way.
 In Section \ref{section2} we present the discrete-choice model set-up as a random walker, explain connections and differences to P\'olya urns and summarize the results of \cite{rosemary} for the homogeneous case.
 In Section \ref{heterogeneouscasesection} we turn to new investigations for the heterogeneous case, in particular, using a simplified model to study the long-term behaviour for utilities with exponential-tails.
 In Section \ref{section 4} we demonstrate the existence of a special value of noise such that the average returns are optimized in the long-term, confronting predictions for the simplified model with simulation results for the real model.
 Finally, in Section \ref{section 5}, we conclude with a broader perspective on other distributions as well as a discussion on implications and open problems.